Speech-Rule-Engine/speech-rule-engine/README.md

 will cause SRE to load JSON files from rawgit and for IE or Edge it will also load Google's [wicked good xpath library](https://github.com/google/wicked-good-xpath).
 In addition the speech rules are set to ``mathspeak`` in ``super brief`` style.

-**Make sure the configuration element comes before the script tag loading SRE in you website!**
+**Make sure the configuration element comes before the script tag loading SRE in your website!**